databrary/policies/agreement-annex-III.md

 destruction clauses inherently conflict with the ability to store and share data indefinitely via repositories like Databrary.
-Rather than promising to destroy data after some time period in a research protocol, Databrary recommends the following language: \"Data will be stored for an indefinite period in a restricted data library on the internet (databrary.org).\"
+Rather than promising to destroy data after some time period in a research protocol, Databrary recommends the following language: "Data will be stored for an indefinite period in a restricted data library on the internet (databrary.org)."

 #### Obtaining participant release for sharing